ozonesecurity/ozonebase/docs/server/guide/installation/index.rst

 Using oZone libraries in your own app
 =========================================

-Take a look at nvrcli's Makefile `here <https://github.com/ozonesecurity/ozonebase/blob/master/server/src/examples/nvrcli/Makefile>`_ and modify it for your needs.
+Take a look at nvrcli's sample Makefile `here <https://github.com/ozonesecurity/ozonebase/blob/master/server/src/examples/nvrcli/Makefile.sample>`_ and modify it for your needs.